Prevention Education: An Overview

 CAC’s Commitment to Training

-Since then, approximately 50% of all adults in Hamilton County have received Stewards training.
-This includes professionals in education, law enforcement, parents, church groups, and early childhood specialists.
-Stewards focuses on how to recognize, respond, and report child sexual abuse.
+Recognizing and Reporting Child Abuse and Building Strong Brains trainings are available for professionals in education, law enforcement, parents, church groups, and early childhood specialists.
+The trainings focus on how to recognize, respond to, and report child sexual abuse.

-The CAC and HCDE continue to come together to address new legislation, policies that best address the needs of students who are part of ongoing investigations, and the integration of an evidence-based youth curriculum starting in 2016.
+The CAC and HCDE also work together to address new legislation, and policies that best address the needs of students in Hamilton County.

 Take Part in Prevention: Receive Training at CAC